 The management case reserve estimates as of December 31, 2020, included in this prospectus are based on evaluations prepared by management, including specifically Mr. Mundy, together with our technical staff and our CEO.
 The management case reserve estimates were then audited by the independent petroleum engineering firm CG&A. The reserves audit performed by CG&A followed the general principles set forth in the SPE.
 A reserves audit as defined by the SPE is not the same as a financial audit.
 In conjunction with CG&A's independent audit of our reserves and associated pre-tax present value of reserves discounted at 10%, we provided to CG&A our public and internal engineering and geoscience technical data and analyses.
 CG&A accepted this data without independently verifying the accuracy and completeness of the historical information and data furnished by us with respect to ownership interest, oil and natural gas production, well test data, commodity prices, operating and development costs and any agreements relating to current and future operations of the properties and sales of production.
 However, if in the course of its evaluations something came to its attention that brought into question the validity or sufficiency of any such information or data, CG&A did not rely on such information or data until it had satisfactorily resolved its questions relating thereto or had independently verified such information or data.
 In the course of its evaluations, CG&A prepared, for all of the audited properties, its own estimates of our reserves and the pre-tax present values of such reserves discounted at 10%.
 CG&A reviewed its audit differences with us, and, as necessary, held meetings with us to review additional reserves work performed by our technical teams and any updated performance data related to the reserve differences.
 Such data was incorporated, as appropriate, by both parties into the reserve estimates.
 CG&A's estimates, including any adjustments resulting from additional data, of those reserves and the pre-tax present value of such reserves discounted at 10% did not differ from our estimates by more than 10% in the aggregate.
 When such differences did not exceed 10% in the aggregate and CG&A was satisfied that the reserves and pretax present values of such reserves discounted at 10% were reasonable and that its audit objectives had been met, CG&A issued an unqualified audit opinion.
-At the conclusion of the audit process, it was CG&A's opinion, as set forth in its audit letter, which is included as an exhibit to the registration statement of which this prospectus forms a part, that our estimates of our oil, natural gas and NGL reserves and associated pre-tax present values discounted at 10% were, in the aggregate, reasonable and were prepared in accordance with the generally accepted petroleum engineering and evaluation principals as set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the SPE.
+At the conclusion of the audit process, it was CG&A's opinion, as set forth in its audit letter, which is included as an exhibit to the registration statement of which this prospectus forms a part (incorporated by reference to Exhibit 99.1 to the Company's Annual Report on Form 10-K (File No. 001-39464) filed with the SEC on March 15, 2021), that our estimates of our oil, natural gas and NGL reserves and associated pre-tax present values discounted at 10% were, in the aggregate, reasonable and were prepared in accordance with the generally accepted petroleum engineering and evaluation principals as set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the SPE.